hiltonmbr/hadoop-docker/README.md

-# BigData-Hadoop Project
+# Hadoop on Docker Environment

 ## Overview

-BigData-Hadoop leverages Apache Hadoop to process and analyze large datasets.
+Apache Hadoop is used to process and analyze large datasets.
 This project provides an easy way to deploy a Hadoop cluster using Docker containers and python language for study and experimentation.

 ## Project Structure